-6 Sample sizes were doubled up to roughly a similar sample size as the largest study post-2011 that we identified in our updated searches (Lane et al. 2016).
+6Sample sizes were doubled up to roughly a similar sample size as the largest study post-2011 that we identified in our updated searches (Lane et al., 2016).

-7 Though Hatzigeorgiadis et al. (2011) report on τ it is not clear what level this applies to (and as noted it is not clear if they employed a hierachical model) and they do not report any interval estimate for this making it difficult to specify an informative prior distribution.
-As such, and given suggestions regarding heterogeneity priors (Williams, Rast, and Bürkner 2018; Röver et al. 2021), we opted for a weakly regularising distribution at all levels including the updated multilevel meta-analysis described further in these methods and in the random effects meta-analysis used in these simulations.
+updated searches (Lane et al., 2016).
+7Though Hatzigeorgiadis et al. (2011) report on τ it is not clear what level this applies to (and as noted it is not clear if they employed a hierachical model) and they do not report any interval estimate for this making it difficult to specify an informative prior distribution.
+As such, and given suggestions regarding heterogeneity priors (Röver et al., 2021; Williams et al., 2018), we opted for a weakly regularising distribution at all levels including the updated multilevel meta-analysis described further in these methods and in the random effects meta-analysis used in these simulations.

-prior distribution i.e., the range from 2.5% to 97.5% percentiles (equivalent to the 95% confidence interval of the estimate from Hatzigeorgiadis et al. (2011)), using the a Region of Practical Equivalence approach (Kruschke and Liddell 2018).
+From each model we obtained draws from the posterior distributions for the intervention effects (i.e., the expectation of the value of the parameters posterior probability distribution) in order to present probability density functions visually.
+The same was done drawing samples from the prior distributions only in order to present both distributions visually for comparison of the prior to posterior updating.
+As a means of examining the extent to which the posterior distribution for the self-talk intervention effect estimate was shifted from the prior distribution as a result of introducing each new trial we calculated the proportion of the full posterior distribution within the 95% quantile interval of the prior distribution i.e., the range from 2.5% to 97.5% percentiles (equivalent to the 95% confidence interval of the estimate from Hatzigeorgiadis et al. (2011)), using the a Region of Practical Equivalence approach (Kruschke & Liddell, 2018).
 In essence, where the proportion of the posterior distribution that was within the 95% quantile interval from the prior distribution was ~95% then we would conclude that the new trial had little impact on shifting our prior belief in the intervention effect.
 This helps understand whether it might be worthwhile to conduct the kind of study that would need to be conducted in terms of sample size, and assuming what the true effect might be, or whether doing so might be a waste of resources given the precision of existing estimates of the intervention effect.